raered2012/final-project/README.md

-The Task Manager applications allows for easy task management.
+This Task Manager application allows for easy task management.
 The user can create multiple tasks and assign them to specific team members.
 Our sleek design and business-friendly features create a great environment to host daily, weekly, monthly or even yearly tasks.

 Features
   -Assign tasks to a specific team member